ntalbott/relix/README.md

 The from option is exclusive - it does not return or count the key you pass to it.

-## Indexes
+## Indexing

+### Inheritance

-Indexes are inherited up the ancestor chain, so you can for instance set the primary_key in a base class and then not have to re-declare it in each subclass.
+Indexes are inherited up the Ruby ancestor chain, so you can for instance set the primary_key in a base class and then not have to re-declare it in each subclass.

+### Multiple Value Indexes

+Indexes can be built over multiple attributes:

+    redix do
+      multi :storage_state_by_account, on: %w(storage_state account_id)
+    end

+When there are multiple attributes, they are specified in a hash:

+    lookup do |q|
+      q[:storage_state_by_account].eq(
+        {storage_state: 'cached', account_id: 'bob'}, limit: 10)
+    end

+## Index Types

 ### PrimaryKeyIndex